General Motors (NYSE:GM) automobile business in China has sold more vehicles than any other markets in the world.

 As you will see in the following charts, GM North America (inclusive of USA and Canada) has been the single largest revenue as well as profit contributor to General Motors over the past 5 years.

-The chart above shows GM automotive revenue over the past 5 years from 2015 to 2020.
+The chart above shows GM’s quarterly automotive revenue over the past 5 years from 2015 to 2020.

 GM’s automotive revenue plotted in the above chart is the aggregate of multiple revenue streams from such regions as GM North America (GMNA), GM International (GMI), GM Europe (GME) and GM Corporate.

-As seen in the chart above, GM’s automotive revenue increased slightly prior to 2017 and reached the highest at $41 billion in 4Q16 but has since declined to only $29 billion as of 1Q 2020.
+As seen in the chart above, GM’s automotive revenue increased slightly prior to 2017 and reached the highest at $41 billion in 4Q16 but has since declined to only $32 billion as of 3Q 2020 on a quarterly basis.

 Automotive revenue remained flat between 2017 and 2020 when GM’s global vehicle sales especially those from North America have trended downward over the past 3 years.

-A significant drop of revenue was observed in 2017 when GM sold off its GM Europe subsidiary in the same year.
+A significant drop in revenue was observed in 2017 when GM sold off its GM Europe subsidiary in the same year.

-The chart above shows the quarterly automotive gross margin over the past 5 years from 2015 to 2020.
+The chart above shows GM’s quarterly automotive gross margin over the past 5 years from 2015 to 2020.

-Gross margin is a measure of profitability of the products.
-In GM’s case, gross margin takes into account of cost of sales while excluding selling, general and administrative (SGA) expenses.
+Gross margin is a measure of the profitability of the products.
+In GM’s case, its automotive gross margin takes into account of the cost of sales while excluding selling, general and administrative (SGA) expenses.

-When we look at the current chart, GM automotive revenue gross margin has consistently stayed at the 13% level on a quarterly basis from 2015 to 2017.
-However, automotive gross margin declined significantly in 2018 to only 9% in average.
+When we look at the gross margin chart above, GM automotive gross margin has consistently stayed at the 13% level on a quarterly basis from 2015 to 2017.

 GM’s automotive gross margin improved slightly in 2019 to 10% despite a slumping revenue compared to 2018.
 The gross margin improvement has been largely due to the restructuring initiative that started in 2017.